-Students who are accepted into the Health Profession Pathways program will participate in a variety of required and elective activities throughout their undergraduate career.
+For students accepted into the Health Profession Pathways program, you will participate in a variety of unique required and elective activities throughout your undergraduate career.

-These activities will help Pathways students to build the competencies and meet the milestones necessary to be competitive for application to a health professional program.
+These opportunities will help you build the knowledge, skills, and qualities (sometimes referred to as competencies) and meet the requirements necessary to be competitive for application to a health professional program.

-- Meet regularly with your Pathways Support Team, which includes PHSRC staff, your PES peer mentor, etc. This will be a total of approx. 2-3 meetings per semester.
+- Meet regularly with your Pathways Coaching Team, which includes PHSRC staff, your PES peer mentor, etc. This will be a total of approx. 2-3 meetings per semester.

 - Meet with Health Science Student Coaches, 1-2 times semester